22hamed22/BioSound-Model/README.md

 ## installation:
-install the requirments and run the code3.py based on your data or this taxonomy tailored for this data: https://www.kaggle.com/competitions/birdclef-2025/data
+install the requirments and run the code3.py based on data below:

+taxonomy prediction in the code is tailored for this data that must be changed for other data: https://www.kaggle.com/competitions/birdclef-2025/data

 I used transformer below for this project: